-Kate Hopkins has an MFA in printmaking and was recently accepted into the EFA Studio Program in New York City.
-Recent exibitions include Works on Paper curated by Charlotta Kotik, former Senior Curator of Contemporary Art at the Brooklyn Museum, and Works on Paper 2024 curated by Kim Conaty, Chief Curator of the Whitney Museum of American Art.
-Conaty seleceted Painted Weaving No. 12 for the second place prize.
-Hopkins work is currently on view in Structure and Story, the 2024 New Members Exibition in the EFA Gallery Space, through December 3rd.
+Kate Hopkins has a BA in political science, and an MFA in printmaking and lives and works in New York City.
+In 2024 Hopkins was accepted into the Elizabeth Foundation for the Arts Studio Program.
+Recent exhibitions include Structure and Story at the EFA Gallery, a Works on Paper show curated by Charlotta Kotik, former Senior Curator of Contemporary Art at the Brooklyn Museum, and a second Works on Paper show curated by Kim Conaty, Chief Curator of the Whitney Museum of American Art.
+Conaty selected Painted Weaving No. 12, (thank you Emma Lee) for the second place prize.
+In 2025 three of Hopkins’ paintings were acquired by the Stanley Center for Peace and Sustainability.

 portait by Lucas Hoeffel